eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/createDomainParticipant.rst

 Mandatory arguments are:

- * The domainId that identifies the domain where the DomainParticipant will be created.
+ * The |DomainId-api| that identifies the domain where the DomainParticipant will be created.

  * The :ref:`dds_layer_domainParticipantQos` describing the behavior of the DomainParticipant.
    If the provided value is :class:`TOPIC_QOS_DEFAULT`, the value of the DomainParticipantQos is used.